utdata/icj-project-template/README.md

 To start a new project:

-- Create a project folder to hold all your code.
+- Create a project folder for all your code.
 - Open VS Code into that folder and open the Terminal.
 - Run `degit utdata/icj-project-template`.
 - Initialize your repo, add and commit the files.